iamkimyeonju/iamkimyeonju/README.md

 ### How to reach me
-I only upload the code that has been published.
+I only uploaded the code that was published.

 If you have any questions about ongoing projects, please contact me directly.